cal-itp/data-infra/docs/analytics_new_analysts/spatial-analysis-intro.md

 # how = 'inner' means that we only want to keep observations that matched,
 # i.e locations that were within the council district boundaries.
-# op = 'intersects' means that we are joining based on whether or not the location
+# predicate = 'intersects' means that we are joining based on whether or not the location
 # intersects with the council district.
 ```